Recoskie/JDasm/docs/Basics.md

 <br />

 Even Arrays are read the same across systems.
-However x86 cores are excellent with reading matrices, and arrays, because of the address system.
+However, x86 cores are excellent with reading matrices, and arrays, because of the address system.

 <br />

-<strong>The most we can do is encrypt a entire file.
+<strong>The most we can do is encrypt an entire file.
 Then decrypt the file to bring it back to the raw standard formats.
 To have some level of security.</strong>

 <br />